-…. the confines and structures of the English language reign in my wandering mind.
-Verbally, I’m all over the map; but when I write, I have time to put things in order.
+…. the confines and structures of the English language reign-in my wandering mind.
+Conversationally, I’m all over the map; but when I write, I have time to put things in order.

-I write because my thoughts can be slowed down and ordered according to the pattern that is dictated by the English language in the grammatical rules that we follow, or at times conscientiously ignore.
+I write because my thoughts can be slowed down and ordered, according to the patterns dictated by the English language; in the grammatical rules that we follow, or at times conscientiously ignore.
 Following the rules provides a structure to my thoughts that is sadly missing when I speak.

 I write because it gives me time to: